 1. Look for the "THE COMBINED WEIGHT OF OCCUPANTS AND CARGO SHOULD NEVER EXCEED XXX KG OR XXX LBS" message on the tire inflation pressure label.

-2. Determine the total weight of all people intending to travel in the vehicle (driver and all passengers).
+2. Determine the total weight of all people intending to travel in the vehicle, including the driver and all passengers.
+Use the actual weight whenever possible instead of estimating too low.

-3. Subtract the total weight of all people in the vehicle from the specified weight (XXX KG or XXX LBS).
+3. Subtract the total weight of all people in the vehicle from the specified weight shown on the label (XXX KG or XXX LBS).

-4. The result of this calculation is the maximum remaining possible load.
+4. The result of this calculation is the maximum remaining possible load for luggage, cargo, equipment, and other items carried in the vehicle.

 For example: If "XXX" = 1400 lbs and five people each weighing 150 lbs are in the vehicle, the remaining possible load is 650 lbs (1400 - 750 (5 x 150) = 650 lbs.).

-5. Determine the weight of any luggage you intend to transport in the vehicle.
+5. Determine the weight of any luggage, tools, sports equipment, child seats, accessories, or other cargo you intend to transport in the vehicle.
 This weight must not exceed the result of the calculation in step 4.

 6. If your vehicle is pulling a trailer, the load from your trailer is transferred to your vehicle.
-Refer to this manual for information about how this reduces the available charge and luggage capacity of your vehicle.
+Refer to this manual for information about how this reduces the available cargo and luggage capacity of your vehicle.
+Trailer tongue weight must be counted as part of the vehicle load.

 WARNING